 - other people who come into contact with a member of the Minter Ellison Legal Group.

-In general, the type of personal information we collect and hold includes names, addresses, contact details, occupation and other information which assist us in conducting their business, providing and marketing their services and meeting their legal obligations.
-We may also collect 'sensitive information', such as information about an individual's membership of a professional association, criminal record or health information.
+In general, the personal information we collect and hold includes name, contact details, occupation, personal preferences, payment details, employment history, education and qualifications, testimonials and feedback, and other information which assists us in conducting our business, providing and marketing our services and meeting our legal obligations.
+In some cases we may also collect 'sensitive information', such as information about an individual's membership of a professional association, criminal record or health information.

 How do we collect and hold personal information?